jeremytammik/JumpToPosition/README.md

 If so, a shared parameter would simplify that.
 But, it would also clutter up the list of element properties...

-The user probably need no interaction with the URL, and even if she did, it could be exposed and implemented by the add-in, e.g "show latest image", "show schedule info", and so on.
+The user probably need no interaction with the URL, and, even if she did, it could be exposed and implemented by the add-in, e.g "show latest image", "show schedule info", and so on.

 [Q] Can different add-ins be enabled to interact with the same data?